How Many Calories Are in Thai Bubble Tea? 5 Key Factors That Influence Its Calorie Count

 Differences Between Thai Iced Tea and Other Teas

-Unsweetened black tea: 0–5 calories per cup
+- Unsweetened black tea: 0-5 calories per cup

-Green tea: 0–5 calories per cup
+- Green tea: 0-5 calories per cup

-Regular milk tea: 5–10 calories per cup
+- Regular milk tea: 5-10 calories per cup

-Sweetened Thai tea mix: 50–100 calories per cup (before milk or boba)
+- Sweetened Thai tea mix: 50-100 calories per cup (before milk or boba)

-Calories in Thai Tea with Boba vs. Traditional Teas:
+Thai Tea Boba vs. Traditional Teas

 - Green tea boba: approximately 250-350 calories